Kids Splash and Dash

 Transition Area (TA)

 The TA (Transition Area) is the area where athletes transition between the swim to bike and the bike to run.

 Setting up your TA

-On race morning the TA will open at 8am for athletes to place their bikes, helmet, clothes and gear in their designated area.
+Race day the TA will open in advance for athletes to set up their bikes, helmet, clothes and gear.

 - Parents may assist their athletes in setting up their TA pre-race.

 - Triathlon staff and volunteers will also be on hand to assist with TA set up.